GluuFederation/community-edition-setup/single-host/README.md

         docker-compose logs -f

-## uninstall gluu demo
+## Uninstall gluu demo

+To uninstall the demo, follow these instructions:

-1) In the same directory where `run_all.sh` was placed, here `gluu-demo` run:
+1. In the same directory where `run_all.sh` was placed, here `gluu-demo` run:

         docker-compose down

-2) Delete the folder holding your installation configuration files, here `gluu-demo`:
+2. Delete the folder holding your installation configuration files, here `gluu-demo`:

         rm -rf gluu-demo

 ## FAQ

-1) What network is Gluu Server Docker Edition running on?
+- **What network is Gluu Server Docker Edition running on?**

 In this script, it launches consul using the `docker-compose up consul` command, where docker-compose creates a custom bridge network, based on the name of your current directory.
 So, for example, the network would be named `dockergluuserver_bridge`.
 You can assign a custom network in the `docker-compose.yaml`.
 Please see [the Docker-compose official documentation](https://docs.docker.com/compose/networking/#specify-custom-networks) for further understanding.

 All other containers in the docker-compose file are connected to that same network as well.
 The only container not included in the `docker-compose.yaml` file is the `config-init`.
 We left them disconnected as it must finish loading the necessary configuration files into consul before any other container can launch.
 As can be seen in the following `docker run` command, it connects to the same network as consul with the `--network container:consul` option.

         docker run --rm \
             --network container:consul \